Love Like This (The Summer Set album)

-Love Like This is the debut studio album by American rock band The Summer Set.
+Love Like This is the debut studio album by the American pop rock band The Summer Set released on October 13, 2009 through Razor & Tie.

 Release

-Released on October 13, 2009, the album was promoted on the band's tour with Cartel, This Providence, and The Bigger Lights.
+Released on October 13, 2009, the album was promoted on the band's tour with Cartel, This Providence, and the Bigger Lights.
 In January 2010, the group supported Every Avenue and Sparks the Rescue on their co-headlining US tour.
 In March 2010, the band appeared at the Extreme Thing festival.
 Between late June and early August, the band performed on Warped Tour.
 It was re-released on July 6, with a bonus Love Like Swift CD with five Taylor Swift song covers available only at Wal-Mart.
 From late March to early May 2011, the band supported All Time Low on their US tour.
 On April 11, UK-based independent record label LAB Records released Love Like This for the European market.
-In addition to the eleven tracks of the standard version, the release carried an acoustic rendition of "Chelsea" recorded at Hurley Studios, the five Taylor Swift cover songs performed at The Hoodwink New Jersey from 2010's Love Like Swift and another Taylor Swift cover, the iTunes-only bonus track "Fifteen."
-However, on this version tracks 1-11 are mastered from a lossy source, the audio quality thus being significantly inferior to the original U.S. release.
+In addition to the eleven tracks of the standard version, the release carried an acoustic rendition of "Chelsea" recorded at Hurley Studios, the five Swift cover songs performed at The Hoodwink New Jersey from 2010's Love Like Swift and another Swift cover, the iTunes-only bonus track "Fifteen."
+However, on this version tracks 1–11 are mastered from a lossy source, the audio quality thus being significantly inferior to the original U.S. release.

 Track listing

-All lyrics by B. Dales, J. Gomez, J. Montgomery, S. Gomez, J. Bowen, except where noted.
+All lyrics by B. Dales, J. Gomez, J. Montgomery, S. Gomez and J. Bowen, except where noted.